Craig Morgan: Personal life

 Morgan is married to wife Karen with whom he has five children: daughters Marisa and Alexandra and sons Kyle, Jerry, and Wyatt.
-He and his family currently reside in Dickson, Tennessee.
+As of 2009, he and his family resided in Dickson, Tennessee.
+He is a convert to the Catholic faith.

 In February 2011, Morgan rescued two young children from a burning house in Dickson, Tennessee, and helped put out the fire using a fire hose.

 On April 23, 2011, Morgan became an honorary initiate of the Delta Theta chapter of the Pi Kappa Alpha fraternity.

 On July 10, 2016, Morgan's son, Jerry Greer, went missing after falling off an inner tube in Kentucky Lake on the Tennessee River.
 His body was recovered one day later.
 He was 19 years old.

 Charitable efforts

 Morgan frequently performs at military bases both in the U.S. and abroad and on USO tours.
 He was awarded the 2006 USO Merit Award for his tireless support of US soldiers and their families.
 Having served in the military, Morgan told American Songwriter Magazine, "Because I have been there, I can appreciate that and have the ability to communicate with them a little differently."
-Morgan has been active in raising money for the Special operations warrior foundation.
+Morgan has been active in raising money for the Special Operations Warrior Foundation.
 Morgan has an annual two-day charity (Craig Morgan Charity Fund) for Billy's Place.
-The most recent, and fifth one, was held in Dickson, Tennessee on August 6–7, 2011.
+The most recent, and fifth one, was held in Dickson, Tennessee, on August 6–7, 2011.
 The event raised more than $95,000.
 Morgan came up with the idea for Billy's Place while serving as an assistant Dickson County sheriff's deputy from 1995 to 1996.
 Through the Craig Morgan Charity Fund, Morgan plans to provide lasting funding to the home.